-Andrew Sunter began training in Aikido in 1989.
-He holds dan ranks in several schools of Aikido and received 6-dan from Koretoshi Maruyama Sensei (a direct student of the founder of aikido), who he often accompanied to seminars nationally and internationally.
+Our ‘Head of School’ Andrew Sunter began training in 1989 and holds dan ranks in several schools of aikido.
+He received a 6-dan from Koretoshi Maruyama Sensei (a direct student of the founder of aikido), who he often accompanied to seminars nationally and internationally.

-“Side Street” Bob Withers joined Aikido in Sydney in 2006 after training aiki-budo for a couple of years with the Kufudokan.
+“Side-Street” Bob Withers joined Aikido in Sydney in 2005 after training aiki-budo for a couple of years with the Kufudokan.
 Bob’s dedication is an inspiration to sempai and kōhai alike.
-Bob holds 2-dan in Aikido and NCAS Level 2.
+Bob holds 3-dan in aikido.